replicatedhq/help-center/content/api/replicatedctl/replicatedctl_cluster_node-join-script.md

 ### Options

 ```
       --advanced                      Advanced install option
   -h, --help                          help for node-join-script
       --master                        Generates a master node join script
       --private-address string        The public address of the node
       --public-address string         The public address of the node
       --tags stringArray              Tags to apply to the node
+      --unsafe-skip-ca-verification   Disable CA public key verification (kubernetes only)
 ```

 ### Options inherited from parent commands